-All students are invited to participate in the College of Education Convocation upon completion of their graduate degrees.
+Every student is invited to participate in the College of Education Convocation upon completion of their graduate degree.
 The College of Education follows the campus policy on participation.

-- Candidates eligible to participate in the College of Education Convocation and campuswide Commencement ceremonies include August 2017 graduates, December 2017 graduates, and May 2018 degree candidates. - Doctoral candidates who have not completed all degree requirements including depositing a dissertation by the April doctoral deposit deadline are eligible to participate in the College Convocation Ceremony only if pre-approved by the student's advisor, department, and the Associate Dean for Academic Affairs.
-The student will need to file a College of Education Exemption Request Form and agree to deposit by May 11.
-Doctoral students who have not met the April deposit deadline will not be allowed to participate in the campus-wide Commencement ceremony. - Ed.M./M.A./M.S. and Certificate of Advanced Study (C.A.S.) degree students with 8 or fewer hours remaining who expect to complete their degree requirements in August 2018 may participate in the college convocation; however, their names will not appear in the printed College Convocation and campus-wide Commencement Programs until May 2019.
+- Candidates eligible to participate in the College of Education Convocation and campus-wide Commencement ceremonies include August 2018 graduates, December 2018 graduates, and May 2019 degree candidates. - Doctoral candidates who have not completed all degree requirements including depositing a dissertation by the April doctoral deposit deadline are eligible to participate in the College Convocation Ceremony only if pre-approved by the student's advisor, department, and the Associate Dean for Academic Affairs.
+The student will need to file a College of Education Exception Request Form and agree to deposit by May 10.
+Doctoral students who have not met the April deposit deadline will not be allowed to participate in the campus-wide Commencement ceremony. - Ed.M./M.A./M.S. and Certificate of Advanced Study (C.A.S.) degree students with 8 or fewer hours remaining who expect to complete their degree requirements in August 2019 may participate in the college convocation; however, their names will not appear in the printed College Convocation and campus-wide Commencement Programs until May 2020.